Director, Canadian Centre for Elder Law

 The BCLI is a small team of legal professionals that work to improve and modernize the law.
 Our projects develop just and innovative solutions, and increase access to justice through independent scholarly research, writing and educational tools for law reform.
 The CCEL has operated at BCLI for 20 years conducting legal research, consulting with community, and developing reports and educational tools on law and policy issues related to aging.
 The BCLI also recently launched our Reconciling Crown Legal Frameworks program which undertakes law reform, research and education to inform the Crown’s ability to align with Indigenous legal frameworks and enable legal pluralism.

-This is a full-time position.
+This is a full-time position; the location is flexible.
 The BCLI offices are located at the Peter A. Allard School of Law on the unceded territories of the Musqueam (xwmәθkwәy̓әm), Squamish (Skwxwú7mesh Úxwumixw), and Tsleil-Waututh (Sәlílwi әtaʔ/Selilwitulh) peoples.
-The successful candidate is expected to attend in person regularly as part of our team.
+Our office is based in Vancouver and the candidate will need to be able to attend in person regularly as part of our team.

 ROLES AND RESPONSIBILITIES